tabhub/tabhub.github.io/privacy-policy.md

 ### Types of Data Collected

 We don't collect any kind of your personal data at present.
-Our app don't need sign up and login.
+TabHub extension doesn't need you to sign up or login.
 We don't track your use in our app.

 ## Links to Other Websites